anikita/anikita.github.io/_posts/2025-09-26-the-cry-of-the-disillusioned-we-have-a-culture-problem.md

 ---
 layout: default
-title: The Cry of the Disillusioned - We Have a Culture Problem
+title: The Cry of the Disillusioned - "We Have a Culture Problem"
 date: 2025-09-26
 author: Antonis Nikitakis
 categories: [blog]
 ---
+## The Cry of the Disillusioned - "We Have a Culture Problem"

 ### The Ontology of Meaning in the Corporate World: A Hermeneutic Unraveling